EyasuTeshome/shifttracker/job-search/check-in-on-your-dream-job.md

 ### Check-in on steps to getting hired at your dream company

 Students often ask *"What advice can you give me to land a job quickly?"*.
-In the lesson *"Define your dream companies",* you learned a very important topic called "How to get hired by your dream company".
+In the lesson *"[Define your dream companies](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/define-your-dream-companies.md)",* you learned a very important topic called "_How to get hired by your dream company_".
 In that topic, we discussed 5 important steps to take to raise your chances of getting hired by your dream company.
 Have you been able to execute those 5 steps yet?
-If not, don't worry because, in this lesson, you will create a checklist that will help you guide you through steps to take to land your dream job.
+If not, don't worry because, in this lesson, you will create a checklist to guide you in executing each of those steps so you can come closer to landing your dream job.

 - [A quick reminder of steps to take to get hired at your dream company](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/how-to-get-hired-by-your-dream-company.md)